 The new Salesforce Transit Center is located at First and Mission streets in downtown San Francisco, CA, visit the TJPA website and Salesforce Transit Center website.
 See the Salesforce Park Programming PDF.

-Read the August 13, 2018 A first look at San Francisco’s sensational new elevated park by Katharine Schwab in Fast Company; August 6, 2018 San Francisco’s imposing transit center ready to roll at last by John King in the San Francisco Chronicle; September 28, 2007 Press Release from JRJ.com; and the project profile from Rana Creek.
+January 23, 2019 Update on Temporary Closure of Salesforce Transit Center TJPA Press Release; August 13, 2018 A first look at San Francisco’s sensational new elevated park by Katharine Schwab in Fast Company; August 6, 2018 San Francisco’s imposing transit center ready to roll at last by John King in the San Francisco Chronicle; September 28, 2007 Press Release from JRJ.com.

 The Transbay Transit Center was designed to centralize the region’s transportation network by conveniently connecting all points in the San Francisco Bay Area for more than 100,000 passengers per day.
 The TJPA built a state-of-the-art bus and rail station – the “Grand Central Station of the West” – that will accommodate eleven transit systems from the Bay Area and Southern California.
 The new Transit Center will make world-class public transit options accessible, seamless, safe, and efficient.